 Larry will never forget the first time he saw him.
 We were pastoring in Herrickville, a farming community in Northeast Pennsylvania.
 I've written a bit about our early years in Bradford County, a beautiful little chunk of God's creation made up of dirt roads and green vistas.
 He was traversing one of those very roads when he came upon a lone figure dwarfed in a large trench coat, wearing a crumpled hat and carrying a gas can.
 Larry pulled over to ask if he could give him a ride somewhere.
 He was met with a toothless grin as the gentleman slid in beside him.
 He introduced himself as Albert.

 He showed up for church the following Sunday with his wife Jeanette and their son Joey who was probably twelve at the time.
 Albert was scrawny, I don't think he weighed much over a hundred and twenty pounds.
-His son, however, looked nothing like his father.
+His son, however, was built nothing like his father.
 He was big for his age, favoring more his mother who was a bit on the plump side.
 They settled in and we began to see a lot of them.
 Jeanette was intelligent and pleasant.
 But we soon discovered that Albert was a different matter altogether.
-He was slow, simple.
-And at times difficult.
+He was slow, simple, and at times difficult.
 He wanted to play softball, for example, so joined the church team but would curse every time he missed the ball.
-He found it difficult to control his emotions and was easily offended, much like a child on the verge of puberty.
-In spite his lack of certain social graces, most in the church were patient with him.
+He found it difficult to control his emotions and was easily offended.
+But in spite his lack of social graces, most in the church were patient with him.
 There were a few, however, who complained about him, tired of his poor manners.
 Thinking back, I might have been one of them.

 Then came Father's Day.
 Larry had asked his Sunday school class to write down and then share something they had learned from their dads.
 During the course of the discussion, Albert said he had learned nothing from his father because he'd never known him.
-He proceeded to tell his story, about being birthed out of an illicit family relationship.
-When Larry later told me what Albert had said that morning, I felt so sad for him, for the childhood he must have had.
+He then told his story, that he was the result of an illicit family relationship.
+When I later heard what Albert had said that morning, I felt a deep sadness, imagining the difficult childhood he must have had.
+After that I found myself becoming more patient with him and less critical.

 There were still some episodes with Albert after that, at one point he even left the church for awhile.
 But Larry was always attentive towards the family, and after paying them a few visits, we saw them once again back in the pews.
 I remember well the time they invited us into their home for a meal, so proud that they were able to extend hospitality to the pastor and his family.
 Larry happened to take a picture of Albert in his kitchen that day.
-He looked a bit frazzled, but I know that he was trying the best he could to express his gratitude to us for caring about him, making him feel important.
+He looked a bit frazzled, but I know that he was trying the best he could to express his gratitude to us for caring about him and his family.

 |Albert in his kitchen the day he and Jeanette invited us for dinner|